glamstack/google-auth-sdk/CONTRIBUTING.md

 ### Caching Problems

-If you run into any classes or files that are renamed and are throwing `Not Found` errors, you may need to use the `composer dump-autoload` command.i
+If you run into any classes or files that are renamed and are throwing `Not Found` errors, you may need to use the `composer dump-autoload` command.